-To begin, select the data.
-If I put the cursor into the last column, which contains a full set of values, control A will do the trick.
+To begin with, select the data.
+If I put the cursor into the last column, which contains a full set of values, Control-A will do the trick.

 To do that, make sure the active cell in the selection is one of the empty cells.
 The active cell will be the basis for all formulas we enter.